About Me

 I've been “into” water since 1979.
 That’s when I left a corporate job to work for my local water utility as a treatment plant operator trainee.
 My neighbor worked there, and he made the job sound fascinating.
 I was intrigued by the scientific and technical aspects of the work.
 Here's what I learned:

-Water utilities are important—providing safe drinking water for our citizens; turning wastewater into clean water that could be reused for irrigation or safely sent back to the river; protecting the public health and the environment for our community.
+hey provide safe drinking water for our citizens; turn wastewater into clean water that can be reused for irrigation or industry, or safely sent back to a river; protect the public health and the environment for our community.

 Over 36 years, I worked my way up from treatment plant operator - to environmental lab technician - to division director at one city.
 Then to assistant public works director - and finally to utility director for another city for the last 15 years.